 The report on the marketing of the site covers a period from 2010 when the site was marketed on a short-term leasehold basis.
 This exercise did not lead to any short term lettings, but did generate interest from parties wishing to buy.
 This included interest from companies, some of them local, who were looking for employment floor space within the Borough.
-It is not explained why the site was marketed only on a short term leasehold basis at that time, and such a strategy may have deterred other interested parties, such as those looking for more long term commitments, pursuing their interest in the site any further.
-The report also states that the Council responded to the interest they did receive by considering alternative ways of delivering suitable floor space.
-This resulted in a paper being taken to Cabinet in November 2011.
-Therefore, rather than capitalising upon the interest that had been shown in 2010, the marketing appears to have stalled until March 2012, which may have led to the loss of the previous interest shown in the site.
+Within the original submission it was not explained why the site was marketed only on a short term leasehold basis at that time, and concerns were raised by officers in the previously withdrawn committee report that such a strategy may have deterred other interested parties, such as those looking for more long term commitments, pursuing their interest in the site any further.